VHS Revival becomes reacquainted with one of cinema’s most devastating creations.

 The entire movie is one giant learning curve for our slime-dripping parasite.
 When camouflage and all-out warfare doesn’t work, they attempt to isolate their enemy by approaching from all sides.
 When the carefully positioned plasma rifles force the aliens into a retreat, they return slicker and smarter than ever, pursuing their prey from above and below, and when they attempt to escape moon LV-426, guess who smuggles themselves aboard to spoil the party?
 In Aliens, there may be Xenomorphs exploding left, right and centre, but in the end they find a way to defeat their opposition, and it is once again left to the vastness of space to disable the queen.

-As well as being hideous and playing on our most innate fears, Xenomorphs are ruthless, well-equipped, and tactically resourceful.
+As well as being hideous and playing on our most innate fears, Xenomorphs are ruthless, well-equipped and tactically resourceful.
 They are both hugely intelligent and relentlessly vicious, able to stealthily incapacitate their enemy, or go toe-to-toe in a kamikaze fashion that will either leave you dead or squirming in a deluge of burning acid.
-They are by their very nature a destructive organism, with the kind of remorseless killer instinct which has as little time for sadism as it does for mercy.
+They are by their very nature a destructive organism, with the kind of killer instinct that has as little time for sadism as it does for mercy.

 When it comes to ghouls or vampires, God may be on your side.
 You may be able to outrun Michael Myers, could probably outwit Jason Voorhees, and when it comes to Krueger there is always the possibility of escaping your dreams just in the nick of time.
 But however you look at it, and whatever plans you may concoct in your pursuit of survival, one thing remains the same.